cahute/cahute/docs/references/headers/cahute/error.rst

       requested operation is therefore not possible.
     * An input buffer contained a sentinel, for text conversion.

+.. c:macro:: CAHUTE_ERROR_UNAVAIL

+    Error raised if a property should have been obtained, but was not available.

 .. c:macro:: CAHUTE_ERROR_NOT_FOUND

     Error code raised if a device could not be found using the provided